-For watercolour paintings, I use top-quality Windsor and Newton watercolour paints and pure sable brushes, on Arches’ Aquarelle Watercolour Paper.
+For watercolour paintings, I like to use Windsor and Newton’s watercolour in tubes (not pans) and pure sable brushes, on Arches’ Aquarelle Watercolour Paper.
 This is a heavyweight mould-made paper of 300 gsm which is colour-stable and acid-free, and is designed not to wrinkle or warp however many layers of colour are applied.
 Watercolour paper is available in either ‘hot-pressed’ or ‘cold-pressed’ varieties, and I prefer hot-pressed as it gives a smoother surface more suitable for finely detailed painting.
 It also allows me to place a wash on the sheet and then blot some of it off before it’s absorbed, so that I can build subtle layers of colour.

-I supply portraits unframed, however I am always happy to offer advice on what kind of frame will suit your portrait.
-Watercolour paintings should be framed exactly like a drawing – that is to say with a mount (or ‘mat’) surrounding the painting and covered with protective glass.
+I supply portraits unframed, but am always happy to offer advice on what kind of frame will suit your portrait.
+Watercolour paintings should be framed exactly like a drawing – that is to say with a mount (or ‘mat’) surrounding the painting which is then covered with protective glass.
 As well as setting off the painting nicely, the purpose of the mount is to create a gap between the painting and the glass, allowing air to circulate.
-See my framing a drawing page for more information.

 If you’d like one or more copies of your portrait so you can give another copy as a gift, I can order you high-quality ‘giclée’ print.
-The prints are made onto high-quality heavyweight archival paper, with fade-resistant ink.
+The prints are made onto high-quality heavyweight archival paper, with fade-resistant ink and look just like an original.
 For more information you can read the page on giclée prints – this is geared around reproducing a pencil portrait but a watercolour can be copied in exactly the same way.